KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 character to minimize bandwidth.
 We assign the synced game objects an incrementing integer id that starts at 1.
 The room variable names are a single character ('s' for immutable spawn data, 'u' for updating data) prefixed to the game object's integer id.

-Position and scale data is quantized to integers with .01 accuracy, and rotations are quantized with .001 accuracy and use smallest-3 encoding.
+Position and scale data are quantized to integers with .01 accuracy, and rotations are quantized with .001 accuracy and use smallest-3 encoding.

 - Server Version: 2.19.0
 - C# API Version: 1.8.5